rmpasha/marketplace/README.md

 ### Front-End manual testing/User tutorial
 I have created separate document for front-end manual testing.
-Please refer the file from \marketplace\documents\Frontend manual testing.pdf or click simply go here https://github.com/rmpasha/rajmahar_mp1/blob/master/marketplace/documents/Frontend%20manual%20testing.pdf
+This give users for full testing and kind of tutorial with all access.
+Please refer the file from \marketplace\documents\Frontend manual testing.pdf or click simply go here <a href="documents/Frontend manual testing.pdf">Front-end manual testing / User tutorial</a>

 ### Quick screen shots of front-end for quick understanding

 ##### 1. Contract Owner adds admin